benlawraus/pyDALAnvilWorks/README.rst

 ..  csv-table::
     :header: "Before","Now"

+    "pass by reference between `call` and `callable`","pickle-unpickle the arguments to simulate the client-server connection"
     "dodgy long_script.zsh for install","Renovated long_script.zsh using other smaller scripts."
     "hazy on how to update database from anvil.works","New script yaml2schema.zsh to regenerate laptop database schema."
     "``_anvil_designer.py`` generated when you first call its Form","the files are all generated for all forms at once."